 Controls on Google Play

-For managing how your kid can handle the Google Apps, including what kid can browse, purchase, or download on Google Play, click on “Controls on Google Play.”
+To manage how your kid can handle the Google Apps, including what kid can browse, purchase, or download on Google Play, click on “Controls on Google Play.”
 This is a great place to manage everything related to the Google Play store.
-I will let you hover on each option and see what and all you can do, starting from the purchase of apps to the content restrictions for playing multimedia content like movies, TV, and music.
-You can also restrict access to books that are not suitable for your kid’s age.
+I will let you hover over each option and see what and all you can do, starting from the purchase of apps to the content restrictions for playing multimedia content like movies, TV, and music.
+You can also restrict access to books unsuitable for your kid’s age.

 Access to websites via Chrome Browser

-“Websites on Chrome” section helps you manage the sites that your kid can access.
+The “Websites on Chrome” section helps you manage the sites that your kid can access.
 You can apply a general policy that tries to hide sexually explicit and violent sites.
-I’m using the work ‘tries’ because the filter is not perfect, and it is still evolving.
-Some sites can still get through by spoofing as a good site.
-You got an option to “Only allow certain sites” where your kid can make a request similar to the app example we shown earlier, and you can customize and build your list of allowed URLs.
+I’m using the word ‘tries’ because the filter is not perfect and is still evolving.
+Some places can still get through by spoofing as a good site.
+You got an option to “Only allow certain sites” where your kid can make a request, similar to the app example we showed earlier, and you can customize and build your list of allowed URLs.